Adversarial training approach for local data debiasing: Adversarial training for data debiasing

-To address this issue, our approach \gansan{} relies on the modelling power of GANs to build a sanitizer that can cancel out correlations with the sensitive attribute without requiring an explicit model of those correlations.
+To address this challenge, our approach \gansan{} relies on the modelling power of GANs to build a sanitizer that can cancel out correlations with the sensitive attribute without requiring an explicit model of those correlations.
 In particular, it exploits the capacity of the discriminator to distinguish the subgroups indexed by the sensitive attribute.
-Once the sanitizer has been trained, any individual can locally apply it on his profile before disclosing it to ensure that the sensitive information is hidden.
+Once the sanitizer has been trained, any individual can apply it locally on his profile before disclosing it.
 The sanitized data can then be safely used for any subsequent task.